MichaelJCanales/RentalPricingExplore/rental-pricing-explore-normal/README.md

 # rental-pricing-explore

-Credit to the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) for this template.
-To complete this project, delete all template text (save for the headers) and fill in your own information.

-Begin reading `instructions.md` to get started.

 ## Project Intro/Objective
 The purpose of this project is to extract an analysis of rental properties in Taipei City provided by a real estate company.
 We are to determine how much the real estate company should charge for their properties.